Oflag XXI-C: Camp history

 In 1944 the Norwegian officers were located as follows: 630 in the Seminary; 290 in the high-school; 100 in the primary school; 80 in the Richter house; 30 in hospital.

 There was also a sub-camp (Zweiglager), designated Oflag XXI-C/Z established at Gronówko near Leszno, between September 1943 and January 1945.

+Escapes

+The Dutch organized two successful escapes from the camp, most likely in cooperation with the Polish resistance, as two officers escaped on 17 September 1943 and 15 officers and an orderly on 2 November 1943.

+Two Norwegian POWs escaped during the evacuation in January 1945 and first hid in an abandoned prison building in Ostrzeszów, and then were received by a local Polish family.

 Liberation

-In January 1945 the officers were marched out westward, finally arriving at Oflag III-A in Luckenwalde, south of Berlin.
-On 21 April 1945 the Red Army liberated the camp.
+In January 1945 the officers were marched out westward towards Odolanów, finally arriving at Oflag III-A in Luckenwalde, south of Berlin.
+On 21 January 1945 the Red Army liberated the abandoned camp.
 On 5 May 1945 the Norwegians were transported east to a camp near Legnica in Silesia, then travelled for several days by train to Hamburg and Aarhus, Denmark, finally arriving in Oslo on 28 May 1945.

+Commemoration

-A Norwegian POW Museum was established in 1996 within the regional museum in the town-hall of Ostrzeszów.
+A permanent exhibition devoted to the history of Norwegian POWs of the camp was established in 1996 within the Władysław Golus Regional Museum in Ostrzeszów.